-The large majority of tenancies end by mutual consent.
-When this isn't possible, eviction is the process whereby a landlord can gain possession of a tenanted property.
+The majority of tenancies end by mutual consent.
+When this isn't possible, eviction is the process a landlord can use to gain possession of a tenanted property.

 In England and Wales there are two types of eviction:

 1. Section 21 (also know as "no fault" evictions)

 2. Section 8

 What is the difference between Section 21 and Section 8 Evictions

 - Normally gives tenants at least two months' notice ( the notice period was adjusted during the COVID-19 pandemic).

 - Landlords don't need to give any reason, or ground, to justify the notice.